ahMADASSadi/FastApi_Template/README.md

 ### Step 2: Clone the Repository

-Clone this repository to your local machine either using the github desktop or
+Clone this repository to your local machine:

 ```bash
 git clone https://github.com/ahMADASSadi/FastApi_Template.git
 ```

-### Step 3: Install the requirements from poetry.lock file and activate the environment
+### Step 3: Install Dependencies and Activate the Environment

+Navigate to the project directory and run the following commands:

 ```bash
 poetry env use python3.12
 poetry install
 poetry shell
 ```

 ## Usage

-it's designed for ease of use so only with few command you can make migrations, migrate and run you server, below are the commands:
+This project is designed for ease of use.
+With just a few commands, you can make migrations, apply migrations, and run the server.
+Follow these steps:

-(first ensure you have the database setup and installed so there are no prpblem to face with)
+> **Note**: Ensure you have set up and configured the database before proceeding to avoid issues.

-navigate to the root of the project that contains the app folder so the commands work just fine
+Navigate to the root of the project (the directory containing the `app` folder) to ensure the commands work correctly.

-### Make the migrations
+### Create Migrations

 ```bash
 python -m app.main makemigrations
 ```

-### Migrate
+### Apply Migrations

 ```bash
 python -m app.main migrate
 ```

-### Run the server
+### Run the Server

 ```bash
 python -m app.main
 ```

-## **That's it !!!**
+## Contributing

-i`d be happy of your contribion to improve and begreaten this project **:)**
+That's it! 🎉

+Contributions to improve and enhance this project are highly welcome!
+Feel free to fork the repository and submit a pull request. 😊